17.1.1.10. pysisyphus.irc package

 pysisyphus.irc.initial_displ.taylor_closure(H, Gv, v0, v1, w0)[source]

-Taylor expansion of energy to 3rd order.
+Taylor expansion of the energy to 3rd order w/o gradient.

 dx(ds) = ds*v0 + ds**2*v1 / 2 dE(ds) = dx^T H dx / 2 + dx^T [Gv] dx / 6